 Hello!
-I’m Kawn, a mom and a wife to a beautiful small family based in Denmark.
+I’m Kawn, a mom to two beautiful kids based in Denmark.

 There are lots of very exciting moments in your child’s life that you’ll never forget and for us it was the first time that my son tried solid food.